Meunier-Pierre/meunier_avl_2024/Task2.md

 -----------------

+**TO DO** Ecrire en haut le nom des 3 mutants que j'ai décidé de tuer **TO DO** Ecrire en haut le nom des tests que j'ai fait pour tuer ces mutants la
-**TODO** Selectionner 3 mutants à tuer + écrire des tests pour monter score mutation + expliquer strategie monter score mutation
+**TODO** Selectionner 3 mutants à tuer + EXPLIQUER POURQUOI DES TESTS PAS ECRITS (rappel Biceps) + écrire des tests pour monter score mutation + expliquer strategie monter score mutation
 **TODO** Rapport test à écrire parler "Right BICEPS"

+**Evaluer par:**
+Score mutation après >> **Hyper IMPORTANT**

+A report of your work in a markdown file (Task2.md) in the root of that repository.
+The report should explain the scripts and configuration you used to run the analysis your initial mutation score your mutation score after adding tests what test you did not write and why an in-detail explanation of 3 mutants you killed and how you killed them an in-detail explanation of 3 equivalent mutants, explaining why they are equivalent

 -----------------